 A central nervous system (CNS) tumor begins when normal cells in the brain or the spinal cord change and grow uncontrollably, forming a mass.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

 A CNS tumor is especially problematic because a person’s thought processes and movements can be affected.
 This type of tumor also may be challenging to treat because the tissues surrounding the tumor may be vital to the body’s functioning.

 The brain is the center of thought, memory, and emotion.
-It controls the five senses (smell, touch, taste, hearing, and sight), movement, and other basic functions of the body, including heartbeat, circulation, and breathing.
+It controls the five senses, which include smell, touch, taste, hearing, and sight.
+It also controls movement and other basic functions of the body, including heartbeat, circulation, and breathing.
 The spinal cord consists of nerves that carry information back and forth between the body and the brain.

 Anatomy of the brain